-Since her 2016 debut, R&B singer H.E.R. has tried to keep her persona a mystery, rocking sunglasses and big hair to conceal most of her face.
+Since her 2016 debut, R&B singer H.E.R. has tried to keep her persona a mystery.
 And though her identity has since been figured out — you might remember her as Gabi Wilson, the singer behind the 2014 hit “Something To Prove” — she’d still prefer to focus less on who she is and more on what she’s about.

 “It’s easier for people to judge what they don’t like about someone when they know exactly what they’re looking at,” she says.
 “I just want it to be all about the music.
 Forget the clothes, the looks, the name, the backstory...you’re here for the music.”
 The acronym H.E.R., by the way, stands for “Having Everything Revealed.”

 Even with less of a focus on her exterior, the singer — who first fell in love with music as a toddler playing the instruments her father’s Bay Area band stashed in the living room — says she has faced discrimination.

 “I’ve been working in this industry since I was 13, and I still get producers who walk into a room, see me with a guitar, and joke, ‘Oh, what is she going to do with that?’” says H.E.R., who’s now 20.
 “I think people underestimate the talents of a woman and especially of a Black woman.”

 She’s released two hit EPs, H.E.R. volumes 1 and 2, and in her signature mysterious way, she hints that we might expect new music sometime this summer.
 As for her creative process, she holds tight to some pretty clutch advice from another artist who might know a thing or two about singing and songwriting.

 “Alicia Keys told me that when it comes to music, all you need is three chords and the truth,” H.E.R. says.
 “I think you can apply that to life, too.”